amor71/LiuAlgoTrader/docs/source/Under-the-hood.rst

 Under the hood
 ==============

 This section explain the inner working of LiuAlgoTrader.
-It may be used to developer who wish query LiuAlgoTrader database directly, developers of strategies, optimize the application for their specific setup, or contributing to the on-going development of LiuAlgoTrader.
+It may be used by developers wishing query LiuAlgoTrader database directly, developers of strategies, optimize the application for their specific setup, or contributing to the on-going development of LiuAlgoTrader.

 Hands-free framework
 --------------------